-I dare you to walk into any restaurant these days and not find women sitting at the bar.
+I dare you to walk into any restaurant these days and not find women sitting at the bar—even a woman sitting alone at a bar.
 I am not talking about the deafening, three-deep, happy hour crowd.
 I am talking about people like us, not necessarily seeking anything more than a break from the normal routine, a nice drink and bite, and maybe even some surprising conversation.

 Recently, at Ollo Grill in Malibu, I asked the 60-something female stranger beside me to take a gaze around the large circular bar.
 “Wow, everyone is a woman!” she noted.
 I had a similar experience on a visit to Minneapolis a few months back (see photo below).

 It was not always thus.
 For much of our lives, we would have been embarrassed to sit solo in a restaurant, let alone at that long tall table serving colorful cocktails.
 “I was never one to sit at a bar,” says Deborah Starr, a psychologist and Columbia University professor.
 “But at 50, I started doing so by myself, especially when I traveled for work.
 I find it less isolating than sitting at a table.”

 If women landed at a bar, it was generally assumed they must either be friendless or hoping to meet a guy.
 That has clearly changed, and for a variety of reasons: Working women—like Deb Starr—are traveling for their jobs and are no longer content to order room service; many are vacationing alone, or with other women, and want to enjoy the local flavor—if only by eavesdropping.
 Restaurants have caught on to the high-stool society, and the braver broads among it, and are serving actual meals.